Laurențiu Bozeșan

 Laurențiu Augustin Bozeșan (22 November 1959 – 8 October 1998) was a Romanian footballer who played as a midfielder.
 He died at age 38 after he lost control of his truck and fell into an abyss in Germany.
+His brother, Claudiu was also a footballer who played for Politehnica Timișoara in the Romanian top-division, Divizia A.

 International career

 Laurențiu Bozeșan played three friendly games at international level for Romania.
-He made his debut when he came as a substitute and replaced Michael Klein in the 55th minute of a 1–1 against Israel.
+He made his debut when coach Mircea Lucescu sent him on the field in the 55th minute in order to replace Michael Klein in a 1–1 against Israel.
+His following two games were a 3–2 away win with Portugal and a 0–0 with Poland.